sj-doyle/NGSI-LD-Entities/definitions/Product-Type.md

-# Building Type
+# Product Type
-This entity contains a harmonised description of a generic building type.
-This entity is associated with the vertical segments of smart home, smart cities, industry and related IoT applications.
-The building type includes a hierarchical structure that allows building types to be grouped in a flexible way.
+This entity contains a harmonised description of a generic product type.
+This entity is primarily associated with the product supply chain verticals and related IoT applications.
+The ProductType includes a hierarchical structure that allows product types to be grouped in a flexible way.

 | Attribute Name | Attribute Type | Description | Constraint |
 |:--- |:--- |:--- |:---:|